aws-samples/sample-aws-modernization-with-coder/content/3_ModuleTwo/31_TemplateFundamentals.md

 Create your own unique Workspace name or use a suggestion, and then select Create Workspace
 ![Coder K8S Workspace Create](/images/K8s-workspace-create.png)

-Your first Workspace is now successfully provisioned into your EKS Cluster as a Kubernetes Deployment:
+Your first Workspace is now successfully provisioned into your EKS Cluster as a Kubernetes Deployment (pod):
 ![Coder K8S Workspace Provisioned](/images/K8s-workspace-provisioned.png)

 ### Step 3: Validate Workspace connectivity via Terminal and code-server